mattryder97/Syracuse-Final-Portfolio/Heart Disease Prediction/readme.md

 # Heart Disease Prediction
-This was the final project for IST 707 Data Analytics, completed during the Winter 2021 Term.
+This was the final project for IST 707 Data Analytics, completed during the Winter 2021 Term with Professor Stephen Wallace.

 #### Final Report 707.rmd
 This is an R Markdown file containing all of the code as well as written report for this project.
 This file can be viewed within R or R Studio.